 Scientific research has demonstrated that memory is stored within the body’s cells and may be conscious or subconscious.
 In health, the subtle energy flows throughout the chakra system to the cells of the body.
 However, following trauma or an accident etc., there is a reduction in this energetic flow, leading to an imbalance, which can surface as localised pain or discomfort.
 Specific body positions can also ignite cellular memory, surfacing as physical pain, mental anxiety, or emotional upset.

-I have learned a great deal about the release of cellular memory through practising Iyengar Yoga and how specific body positions can ignite memory imprints at the cellular level (see Past Life Cellular Memory Surfacing through Yoga).
+I have learned a great deal about the release of cellular memory through practising yoga postures and how specific body positions can ignite memory imprints at the cellular level (see Past Life Cellular Memory Surfacing through Yoga).
 I enjoyed continuing my research into this work on a visit to the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, India.
 Continue reading Yoga Releasing Cellular Memory – Enhancing Harp Playing

 “There is geometry in the humming of the strings,